Nocturne (Charlie Haden album)

 Nocturne is an album by jazz musician Charlie Haden, released through Universal/Polygram in 2001.
 In 2002, the album won Haden the Grammy Award for Best Latin Jazz Album.

 Reception

-Music critic David R. Alder of Allmusic called the album a "melancholy, soothing album" but also wrote "the unvaryingly straightforward arrangements fade too easily into the background.
+Music critic David R. Alder of AllMusic called the album a "melancholy, soothing album", but also wrote that "the unvaryingly straightforward arrangements fade too easily into the background.
 Nocturne may well be the best candlelight dinner music ever, but Haden and his guests are capable of more."